 Strong and supportive professional community with a growth mindset

 MCDS is an equal opportunity employer and promotes the principles and practices of diversity throughout the school community.
 Compensation is competitive.

-To apply, please send a cover letter, resume, and statement of educational philosophy to email@example.com.
+To apply, please send cover letter, resume and statement of philosophy to firstname.lastname@example.org.

 To apply for this job email your details to email@example.com